iocage/iocage_legacy/README.md

         options         RCTL   # same as above

 **OTHER CONSIDERATIONS**
-- for resource limiting please read rctl(8)
+- For resource limiting please read rctl(8)
-- for the explanations on jail properties read jail(8)
+- For the explanations on jail properties read jail(8)
-- create bridge0 and bridge1 interfaces
+- Create bridge0 and bridge1 interfaces

 **QUICK HOWTO**
-- 1. add bridge configuration to `/etc/rc.conf` on the host node `cloned_interfaces="bridge0 bridge1"`
+- 1. Add bridge configuration to `/etc/rc.conf` on the host node `cloned_interfaces="bridge0 bridge1"`
-- 2. run `iocage fetch` - this will fetch the current release and prepare the base jail environment.
+- 2. Run `iocage fetch` - this will fetch the current release and prepare the base jail environment.
 Optionally release can be overridden by issuing `iocage fetch release=9.2-RELEASE` if you intend to run other releases.
-- 3. execute `iocage create` - this will set up a jail from scratch.
+- 3. Execute `iocage create` - this will set up a jail from scratch.
 If needed The -c option will create a thin jail (ZFS clone) example: `iocage create -c` the `tag=any_name` can be used to tag a jail at creation.
-- 4. issue `iocage list`
+- 4. Issue `iocage list`
-- 5. start the jail with `iocage start uuid`
+- 5. Start the jail with `iocage start uuid`
-- 6. drop into jail with `iocage console uuid`
+- 6. Drop into jail with `iocage console uuid`

 **OPTIONAL**
-- turn on resource caps with `iocage set rlimits=on uuid`
+- Turn on resource caps with `iocage set rlimits=on uuid`
-- reload limits on-the-fly `iocage cap uuid`
+- Reload limits on-the-fly `iocage cap uuid`
-- list resource usage `iocage inuse uuid`
+- List resource usage `iocage inuse uuid`
-- release limits `iocage uncap uuid`
+- Release limits `iocage uncap uuid`

 **HINTS**
 - Use iocage set/get to modify properties